Antin Infrastructure Partners

-Antin Infrastructure Partners is a private equity firm with offices in Paris, London, New York, Luxembourg and Singapore.
+Antin Infrastructure Partners is a French private equity firm with offices in Paris, London, New York, Luxembourg and Singapore.
 It has EUR 30.6 billion in assets under management as of December 2022.
 Antin invests in the energy & environment, digital technology, transportation, and social infrastructure sectors.

 History

 Antin was founded in Paris in 2007.
 Initially sponsored by BNP Paribas, the company bought out the bank's 40 per cent stake in 2012.
 Led by former banker Alain Rauscher, Antin manages four funds for infrastructure investment in Europe and North America, each with a focus on Energy & Environment, Digital technology, Transportation, and Social infrastructure sectors.
 The company owned one third of all rolling stock in the UK in 2014.
 By late 2022, Antin had more than 190 partners and employees.

 In 2021, Antin became a publicly traded company after listing in an IPO on Euronext Paris.

 Antin sponsors a research chair in private equity and infrastructure at HEC Paris, which in 2019 was held by Denis Gromb, who has been Professor at the Finance Department.
 The firm also finances the chair of infrastructure finance at Italian Bocconi University.
 The chair is currently held by Stefano Gatti.